 Cooking with Leeks

-Leeks are close relatives to onion and garlic, and tend to make its way into soups and stews.
+Leeks are close relatives to onion and garlic and tend to make its way into soups and stews.
 One of the more common dishes is leek and potato soup.
 A time-tested classic, this soup is a hearty winter dish that warms both your body and your soul.

 To cook with leeks, you’ll need to first clean them to get rid of any dirt or sand that may have gotten between the layers as it grew.
 To do this, chop off the dark green top, then the root.
 Next, you’ll want to cut the white stalk in half lengthwise.
 Take both halves and—under cool, running water—rinse between the layers.
 This should take care of any sand, but if you want to take an extra layer of precaution, submerge the layers in cold water and let dry in a colander.

-Once you starting growing leeks, it will become a staple of your fall or spring garden.
+Once you start growing leeks, it will become a staple of your fall or spring garden.
 Their taste, versatility in the kitchen and beneficial characteristics in your garden will make it one of your favorite new vegetables to grow.
 So, if you’re in zone 7 and up, why don’t you make some space for leeks—preferably near your carrots!